-Practical information
+Practical information 🕉 🆄

-Certain rooms that are usually open to the public may occasionally be closed without notice.
-The regulations concerning tours can be consulted at the castle entrance and on the estate's website Anyone who damages the monument or the collections will be expelled and prosecuted.
+ons concerning tours can be consulted at the castle entrance and on the estate's website. hyone who damages the monument or the collections will be expelled and prosecuted.

 Accessibility

-paces accessible to people with reduced mobility (see map eption / Ticket office / Ground floor of the keep and its room udio-visual room / Carriage Room / Café / Toilets / Shop Shooting sticks and wheelchairs can be loaned to you at the reception desk, subject to availability Guide dogs are allowed inside the monument upon presentation of a certificate.
+Spaces accessible to people with reduced mobility (see map): eception / Ticket office / Ground floor of the keep and its rooms udio-visual room / Carriage Room / Café / Toilets / Shop Shooting sticks and wheelchairs can be loaned to you at the reception desk, subject to availability.

+Guide dogs are allowed inside the monument upon presentation of a certificate.

 The HistoPad tour tool has been adapted to allow access to the commentaries on the upper-floor rooms.

-HistoPad digital mediation tool adapted for hearing disabilities ludes commentaries in French Sign Language) visual room: films with subtitles in five languages (Frenc English, German, Spanish, Italian)
+listoPad digital mediation tool adapted for hearing disabilities cludes commentaries in French Sign Language) Audio-visual room: films with subtitles in five languages (French.
+English, German, Spanish, Italian).

-HistoPad digital mediation tool adapted for visual disabilities French audio-description version) tile model of the castle available in the Bourbon Hall.
-Tactile mouldings of the vault available in the Renaissance residence on the 2nd floor of the keep Pushchairs can be lent to you at the reception desk, subject to To accompany vour tour of the castle Guided tour (11/2 hours) • In-depth tour on weekends and public holidays (3h) Fun tour during vacations and public holidays (11/2 hours) • Workshops for families during school holidays · Riddle books: Cassandra the Salamander in the castle or the gardens · HistoPad tour tablet
+HistoPad digital mediation tool adapted for visual disabilities HistoPad digital mediation tool ada (French audio-description version)

+tile model of the castle available in the Bourbon Hall.
+Tactile mouldings of the vault available in the Renaissance residence, on the 2nd floor of the keep.

+Pushchairs can be lent to you at the reception desk, subject to availability.

+To accompany your tour of the castle

+Guided tour (11⁄2 hours) • In-depth to on weekends and public holidays (3h) Fun tour during vacations and public holidavs (11⁄2 hours) • Workshops for families during school holidays Riddle books: Cassandra the Salamander in the castle or the gardens • HistoPad tour tablet

-What to see and do around the castle Seasonal equestrian show in the stables · Bicycle, boat and electric cart hire • Nature rally to download onto your smartphone • 4x4 tour of the reserve • Workshop for families during school holidavs • Guided tour of Chambord's vegetable gardens • Wander around the canal (4 km) The Grand Promenade: 20 kilometres of trails exploring Chambord Estate's wealth and biodiversity.
+What to see and do around the castle

+Seasonal equestrian show in the stables • Bicycle, boat and electric cart hire • Nature rally to download onto your smartphone • 4x4 tour of the reserve • Workshop for families during school holidays • Guided tour of Chambord's vegetable gardens • Wander around the canal (4 km) The Grand Promenade: 20 kilometres of trails exploring Chambord Estate's wealth and biodiversity.
 Walking routes with commentaries to download.

-WHAT TO VISIT ON THE 2nd FLOOR 2 The vaulted rooms and the Maréchal de Saxe's theatre On the second floor of the keep, the four rooms arranged in a Greek cross around the main staircase are covered ancient triumphal arches or church ceilings, and are entirely decorated with Francis I's emblems.
+WHAT TO VISIT ON THE 2nd FLOOR

+2 The vaulted rooms and the Maréchal de Saxe's theatre

+On the second floor of the keep, the four rooms arranged cross around the main staircase are covered with impressive carved coffered vaults.
+They ancient triumphal arches or church ceilings, and are entirely decorated with Francis I's emblems.
 Alternate salamanders and crowned "F"s in their hundreds glorify Chambord's Builder-King.
 Will you be able to locate the vault's only - and mysterious - inverted F?
-Hint: it is located in the vaulted northwest room, which was transformed into a theatre for Maurice de Saxe (many vestiges remain visible) (2) 3 Hunting at Chambord from the 16th to the 20th centuries The southern guarter houses a permanent exhibition dedicated to Chambord's distinguished hunting tradition.
+Hint: it is located in the vaulted northwest room, which was transformed into a theatre for Maurice de Saxe (many vestiges remain visible) (2).

+3 Hunting at Chambord from the 16th to the 20th centuries

+The southern quarter houses a permanent exhibition dedicated to Chambord's distinguished hunting tradition.
 Numerous works of art on display tell the story of the kings' fascination with this activity, but also of the management of the estate over time.
 Do not miss the priceless tapestries, the Hunts of King François Hangings, and the astonishing 19th century horse-drawn hunting boat.
 In the first room, a podium displays mounted specimens of animals traditionally present in the park at Chambord in the 16th-18th centuries.

 4 The children's quarters